tteck/Proxmox/README.md

 <h1 align="center" id="heading"> PostgreSQL LXC </h1>

+[PostgreSQL](https://www.postgresql.org/), also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.

 To create a new Proxmox PostgreSQL LXC, run the following in the Proxmox Shell.

 ```yaml